Official Website of Author

 Unfulfilled by the literary possibilities of partnership agreements alone, I began work in the early 1990s on a biography of one of the greatest baseball players of all time.
 Published in 1996, Honus Wagner: The Life of Baseball’s Flying Dutchman (McFarland Publishing) won the 1997 Seymour Medal awarded by the Society for American Baseball Research for the best work of baseball biography or history published during the prior year.
 Over the next two decades, I wrote or co-wrote three art catalogues; articles on American art and artists for national publications including Fine Art Connoisseur, Antiques & Fine Art and Maine Antique Digest; and At the Threshold of Brilliance: The Brief but Splendid Career of Harold J. Rabinovitz (The Rabinovitz Project, 2017), a biography and catalogue raisonne of the life and work of Harold J. Rabinovitz (1915-1944), a talented New York City artist who met his tragic death in World War II at the threshold of a budding art career.
 That, in turn, provided the inspiration for Artist, Soldier, Lover, Muse, my first published novel.

-Married with two children and three grandchildren, I happily divide my time between Oro Valley, Arizona and Natick, Massachusetts.
+Married with two children and four grandchildren, I happily divide my time between Oro Valley, Arizona and Natick, Massachusetts.

 Click on book covers for more information.